Ada Huja: Future

-In 2011-2012, some green movements and experts from the Faculty of Forestry investigated the area.
+In 2011–2012, some green movements and experts from the Faculty of Forestry investigated the area.
 On some areas of the landfill, there were bursts of methane and other gasses, right below the surface.
 They measured 30 grams of petroleum hydrocarbon and substantial presence of the heavy metals per 1 kilogram of the soil.
 It was estimated that there are 300.000 m3 of contaminated sludge in the Rukavac (which is one third of the total water volume in it) and water is so polluted that it is beyond any category.
 Already in 2008 it was estimated that the Rukavac can't be saved anyway and that its eastern section, up to the mouth of the Mirijevski Potok, should be filled with earth and turned into the ground.
 An estimated cost of the healing project measures in the tens of millions of euros, which would include a particular area where the contaminated sludge would be transferred and treated.
-A specific species of trees have to be selected for the reforestation and still the land would have to be filled with at least a meter thick layer of humus before the planting.
-Efforts to plant seedlings in the soil as it is were unsuccessful as they all withered.
+Specific species of trees have to be selected for the reforestation and still the land would have to be filled with at least a meter thick layer of humus before the planting.
+Efforts to plant seedlings in the soil as it was, were unsuccessful as they all withered.

 In 2011 several local environmental organizations decided to save at least some part of Ada Huja.
 Revitalization project covered an area of 12 ha on the tip of the peninsula.
 They cleaned and treated the land turning it into the park with five gardens, 500 tree seedlings and over 2,000 other plants.
 The project was declared one of the top 25 ecological projects in Europe.
 Previously, 2,000 m3 of garbage had to be removed and 500 m3 of humus was poured instead.
 Sand and gravel were also poured for the children playgrounds to be formed on them, and a classroom was built for the students.
 Named Supernatural Park, the project also included polytunnels for growing vegetables and a birdwatching tower.
 The project was abandoned in 2017.
 The planned Ada Huja Bridge should go over the former park area.

 In 2012 environmentalists suggested construction of the pontoon bridge, bicycle path and the bird watch tower as there are six pairs of white-tailed eagles living in Ada Huja.
 Experts also suggested for the pipe to be conducted below Ada Huja, connecting the main flow of the Danube with Rukavac.
 That way, strong and constant influx of water would naturally clean the now dead Rukavac.
 As of 2019, none of the propositions have been achieved.